Vyral/base-template/_posts/2020-03-17-the-stock-market-plunge.md

 Many friends, family, past clients, and neighbors have been asking how the recent plunges to the stock market in the wake of the coronavirus have affected real estate locally.&nbsp;

 One key way that this trend has changed the market is that **the demand for homes with a value of twice the median price in a single ZIP code is dropping.** That means if you have a higher-priced home here in the area (relative to the median price), you might not see as much activity around it.
-When the stock market drops or behaves volatilely, it decreases consumer confidence, causing people to pursue homes they feel are a safer option, or even to rent instead of buying.
+When the stock market drops or behaves volatilely, it decreases consumer confidence, causing people to pursue homes they feel are a safer option, or even to rent instead of buy.
 We've seen some people take their money off the table out of fear of a downturn, especially if they’ve lived in their home the past two years.

 {% include pullquote.html %}